Dalmatian Italians: Culture

 The legacy from Venice in Dalmatia is huge and very important, mainly in the cultural and artistic area.
 Venice was one of the centers of Italian Renaissance, when the Republic of Venice dominated Dalmatia, and the Venetian Dalmatia enjoyed the benefits of this fact.
 From Giorgio Orsini to the influence on the early contemporary Croatian literature, Venice made its Dalmatia the most western-oriented civilized area of the Balkans, mostly in the cities.

 Some architectural works from that period of Dalmatia are of European importance, and would contribute to further development of the Renaissance: the Cathedral of St James in Šibenik and the Chapel of Blessed John in Trogir.

 Indeed, the Croatian renaissance, strongly influenced by Venetian and Italian literature, was thoroughly developed on the coastal parts of Croatia.
 The beginning of the Croatian 16th-century literal activity was marked by a Dalmatian humanist Marco Marulo and his epic book Judita, which has been written by incorporating peculiar motives and events from the classical Bible, and adapting them to the contemporary literature in Europe.

-In 1997 the historical city-island of Trogir (called "Tragurium" in Latin when was one of the Dalmatian City-States and "Traù" in venetian) was inscribed in the UNESCO World Heritage List.
+In 1997 the historical city-island of Trogir (called "Tragurium" in Latin when it was one of the Dalmatian City-States and "Traù" in venetian) was inscribed in the UNESCO World Heritage List.
 "The orthogonal street plan of this island...was embellished by successive rulers with many fine public and domestic buildings and fortifications.
 Its beautiful Romanesque churches are complemented by the outstanding Renaissance and Baroque buildings from the Venetian period", says the UNESCO report.
 Trogir is the best-preserved Romanesque-Gothic complex not only in the Adriatic, but in all of Central Europe.
 Trogir's medieval core, surrounded by walls, comprises a venetian well-preserved castle and tower (Kamerlengo Castle) and a series of dwellings and palaces from the Romanesque, Gothic, Renaissance and Baroque periods.
 Trogir's grandest building is the church of St. Lawrence, whose main west portal is a masterpiece by Radovan, and the most significant work of the Romanesque-Gothic style in Croatia.

 The Encyclopædia Britannica, Eleventh Edition states, in the "Antiquities" entry, of page 774, that: